We’ve said it before and we’ll say it again: data is everywhere. It is produced and consumed in a variety of formats in every organisation.

 Data warehousing on the other hand works by integrating data from disparate systems and storing it in a central database.
 This method provides a broad, and integrated view of all data sources, with appropriate data sorted together.

 According to AWS Amazon, “a data warehouse is specially designed for data analytics.
 This involves reading large amounts of data to understand relationships and trends across the data.
 A database is used to capture and store data, such as recording details of a transaction.”

-Gathering data into a single central location makes it easier for an organisation to understand trends, and spot patterns.
-As well as gain useful business intelligent insights.
+Gathering data into a single central location makes it easier for an organisation to understand trends and spot patterns.
+As well as gain useful business intelligence insights.

 Benefits of Data Consolidation through Integration